top of page

 Personal Social and emotional Development

-• Engage in mindful walks to observe the changing autumn environment, integrate walks with discussion's about feelings and new experiences..
+• Engage in mindful walks to observe the changing season, integrate walks with discussion's about feelings and new experiences..

 • Talk about our emotions daily.